This article covers:

 - Is the API encrypted (SSL/HTTPS) and secure?

 - Can I access offers, e-Signatures and other Documents through the API?

 An API is a "software development toolkit" that provides software developers with the ability to perform a very specific set of functions within a cloud-based application.
 Almost all well-known websites and applications have their own APIs available for use.
 Examples include Google Maps, YouTube, Facebook, Twitter, and Salesforce.com.

-The JazzHR API is simply our API that we provide to all of our customers.
+The JazzHR API is simply the API that we provide to all of our customers.
 It allows you to perform a very specific set of functions within your JazzHR account.
-In the hands of your software developers, they can write simple software programs to communicate with objects in your JazzHR account and automate tasks between other cloud based applications.
+In the hands of your software developers, they can write simple software programs to communicate with objects in your JazzHR account and automate tasks between other cloud-based applications.

 The JazzHR API is included with all subscription levels.
 The API documentation can be found here: http://www.resumatorapi.com/v1/